-Being prepared to carry out first aid to deal with injuries in the workplace is vitally important.
-Without it, a small incident could rapidly develop into a serious situation and put people’s lives at risk.
-Employer responsibilities for first aid and providing medical attention are covered by the Health and Safety (First-Aid) Regulations 1981.
+Being prepared to administer first aid in the workplace is vitally important.
+Without first aid a small incident can rapidly develop into a serious situation and put people’s lives at risk.

 - Ensure that employees who are injured or taken ill in the workplace receive immediate medical attention;